alextrs/oestandards/README.md

 <a name="use--canfind"></a><a name="3.5"></a>
   - [3.5](#use--canfind) **CAN-FIND**: Use CAN-FIND instead of FIND FIRST/LAST or FOR FIRST/LAST if all you need is only to check that record exists

+    > Why not?
+If multiple indexes needed to effectively find a record (use FOR FIRST/LAST in this case).

     ```openedge
     /* bad */
     FIND FIRST member NO-LOCK